-How profitable a bank is affects its long-term survivability.
-A bank can retain its earnings, expanding its capital cushion, or use them to address problematic loans, likely making the bank more resilient in tough times.
-Losses, on the other hand, reduce a bank's ability to do those things.
+A bank's profitability has an effect on its safety and soundness.
+Earnings can be retained by the bank, giving a boost to its capital cushion, or be used to address problematic loans, likely making the bank more resilient in times of trouble.
+Losses, on the other hand, take away from a bank's ability to do those things.

-For the twelve months ended June 30, 2017, the bank recorded net income of $713,000 on total equity of $8.8 million.
-The bank reported an annualized return on average assets, or ROA, of 3.80 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+The bank recorded net income of $824,000 on total equity of $8.9 million for the twelve months ended December 31, 2017.
+The bank had an annualized return on average assets, or ROA, of 2.11 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.